pic

 Foreach As A Faster Option for Mappings

-The package also offers an implementation similar to for-loops through the function tforeach.
+OhMyThreads also offers a multithreaded version of foreach called tforeach.
 Since we haven't covered the single-threaded version foreach, we begin by presenting it.
-The function follows a syntax identical to map, and is usually implemented using a do-block syntax, as shown below.
+The function follows a syntax identical to map, and is usually implemented using a do-block syntax.

 x = rand(1_000_000)